Black Night Parade: Manga

-Volume list
+The manga is licensed in English by Seven Seas Entertainment.

+Volumes

 Live-action film

 In August 2022, it was announced that the series would be receiving a live action film adaptation, starring Ryo Yoshizawa and Kanna Hashimoto.
 The film is directed by Yūichi Fukuda, based on a screenplay written by Fukuda and Tetsuo Kamata.
 It premiered in Japan on December 23, 2022.
 Eve performed the theme song "Shirayuki" (白雪).